Jump the navigation

 Make use of college resources to help you own your story as you prepare for life after Whitman.

-• Broaden your workplace experience by seeking out a yearlong internship or setting up job-shadowing opportunities.
+• Broaden your workplace experience by seeking out a yearlong internship or setting up opportunities to job shadow.

-• Learn more about employers doing the kind of work that excites you through online tools like LinkedIn, Handshake, Glassdoor, Vault and Google searches.
+• Learn more about employers doing the kind of work that inspires and interests you through online tools like LinkedIn, Handshake, Glassdoor, Vault and Google.

 • Explore graduate school resources and consider when and how to apply.
 Talk to faculty about programs in your field of study.